Subin-Vidhu/2024/Complete SQL + Databases Bootcamp/Readme.md

   select a.emp_no, a.first_name, a.last_name, b.dept_name from employees AS a LEFT JOIN departments AS b ON a.dept_no = b.dept_no order by a.emp_no;
   ```

+### Cross Join

+- The CROSS JOIN clause is used to combine rows from two or more tables without a related column between them.
+The CROSS JOIN clause returns the Cartesian product of the two tables.